What is xMoney (UTK)?

 Finally, the seller receives the payment in fiat currency which he can withdraw or convert to other cryptocurrencies.

-Cryptocurrencies are often accused of having no intrinsic value, but UTK takes that criticism to task as the payment platform aims big in its attempt to dethrone PayPal and other payment giants.
+Cryptocurrencies are often accused of having no intrinsic or practical value, but UTK takes that criticism to task as the payment platform aims big in its attempt to dethrone PayPal and other payment giants.